melizalab/gammatone/README.md

-# Deprecation notice

-This library is unmaintainable without a lot effort.
-Try to avoid using it if possible.

-unmaintained Dependencies:
-- nose

 Gammatone Filterbank Toolkit
 ============================

 *Utilities for analysing sound using perceptual models of human hearing.*

-Jason Heeris, 2013
+This is a fork of the gammatone package library by Jason Heeris, 2013.
+All modifications are by Dan Meliza, Jonah Weissmann, and Tyler Robbins.

 Summary
 -------